ByAldon/Aldon-Wiki/pages/README.md

 Next, add your page and link it to a category using the `categoryId`.

+To create nested pages (or "sub-pages"), add a `pages` property to any page object.
+This property should be an array of more page objects.
+You can nest pages as deeply as you like.

 ```jsonc
 // Add your new page to this list.
 "pages": [